Getting started

 npm install @caporal/core

-# Glossary
+Glossary

 We will refer to the following expressions within this guide:

-- Program: a cli app built using Caporal
+- Program: a program/app built with Caporal.

 - Command: a command within your program.
 A program can have multiple commands.